-Rescued

-animals are housed

-with foster families

-and receive

-badly-needed

-veterinarian care

-so they can regain

-physical health.

-Foster families

-help to initiate

-emotional and

-psychological

-healing while the
+Rescued animals are housed with foster families and receive badly-needed veterinarian care so they can regain physical health.
+Foster families help to initiate emotional and psychological healing while the animals wait to be adopted into their forever homes.

 THIS THREE YEAR OLD BEAGLE WAS ONE OF SIX DOGS FREED FROM A LAB IN COLORADO.